iAlexT/trew/CONTRIBUTING.md

 Follow **D.R.Y.** and **K.I.S.S.** principles.

-**Pull Requests fixing typos or other very simple things aren't merged!, report it in an Issue** There're some rules for commiting to a pull request:
+**Pull Requests fixing typos or other very simple things aren't merged!, report it in an Issue** There are some rules for committing to a pull request:
 - Don't made big changes in one commit, separate them into other commits explaining its reason to exist.
 - Add documentation!
 - If the modification is big, please put it in a separate module, it will be tested and moved to the core later (if necessary)